 - B – You have some or all of the B-symptoms of lymphoma.

-- E – You have NHL in an organ that is not a part of the lymphatic system (such as lungs, skin, bladderA small, elastic/muscle type sac/bag in the body, where urine (wee) is stored for urinating/weeing.
-Is found in the lower abdomen/belly area. etc.).
+- E – You have NHL in an organ that is not a part of the lymphatic system (such as lungs, skin, bladdera hollow, muscular sac in the pelvis that stores urine etc.).

-- X – You have a tumour that is greater than 10cm in size.
+- X – You have a tumoura tissue mass that forms from groups of unhealthy cells that is greater than 10cm in size.
 This is also called ‘bulky disease’.

 - S – You have a lymphoma in your spleen.